 As much as I love Colombia, I can't say I love the food here.
 I love ajiaco, but I can't eat it all the time.

-I actually find myself eating, and even cooking, food from other Latin American countries here in Colombia.
+I find myself eating and even cooking food from other Latin American countries here in Colombia.
 I'm about to tell you which ones, so you know where you can find the best food in Latin America.

-I like the food so much in Peru.
-I’ve even learned how to cook a handful of dishes.
+I like the food so much in Peru I learned how to cook a handful of dishes.

 The mix of flavors tickles my tongue.

-I have a friend from Mexico here in Bogotá who had a lunch at his place for everyone and used his mom's recipes to make the food.
+I have a friend from Mexico in Bogotá who had lunch for everyone and used his mom's recipes to make the food.

 The chipotle and mole might be the best I've ever had, even better than anything I had on my trip to Chichen Itza 10 years ago.

-I went there recently, to the northeast, and considered moving this up higher, but after thinking long and hard I realized I would have just been a prisoner of the moment had I done that.
+I recently went to the northeast and considered moving this up higher, but after thinking long and hard, I realized I would have just been a prisoner of the moment had I done that.

 That happens when you have a buffet in front of you, full of good eats.

 But my favorite dish was moqueca.
-I'll be learning to make it soon because I don't want to have to go to a restaurant any time I wish to eat the best food in Latin America.
+I'll be learning to make it soon because I don't want to go to a restaurant whenever I want to eat the best food in Latin America.